cade-vs/immuse/README.md

 IMMUSE is designed to work on many files in one run but can be used on single file with optional destination filename change.

+IMMUSE is written in Perl and uses Imager perl module.

 # QUICK USAGE HELP